The National Centres of Competence in Research NCCR

 Overview

-The National Centres of Competence in Research (NCCRs) are an established federal funding in-strument for top-level research in Switzerland.
+The National Centres of Competence in Research (NCCRs) are anestablished federal funding instrument for top-level research in Switzerland.
 NCCRs are long-term research projects on themes of strategic importance to Switzerland as a location for research and innovation.
-They stand for excellent and internationally recognised research, for knowledge and technology transfer, and for promoting equal opportunities and the careers of young researchers.
-NCCRs also contribute to a better structuring of the Swiss research landscape.
-From 2020 onwards, the Confederation will be supporting 22 ongoing NCCRs (Series 3 to 5).
-Some of these NCCRs will conclude in 2022/2023.
+They also contribute to a better structuring of the Swiss research landscape.
+The Confederation currently supports 14 ongoing NCCRs (Series 4 and 5).
+A call for proposals for NCCR Series 6, due to start in 2026, was launched at the end of November 2023.

 NCCRs are research projects of national importance based at one or more home institutions with a focus on basic research.
-A further important aspect is national coordination and the creation of networks of research partners from universities and the private sector.
-Funding is awarded to the highest quality research projects, with a focus on interdisciplinary and innova-tive approaches.
+A further important aspect is national coordination and the creation of networks of research partners from higher education institutions and the private sector.
+Funding is awarded to the highest quality research projects, with a focus on interdisciplinary and innovative approaches.
 NCCRs are also expected to promote young researchers, encourage equal opportunities and engage in knowledge transfer.

-NCCRs run for a maximum of twelve years and receive between four and five million francs a year in funding from the federal government.
-In addition there are contributions from the universities involved, competitive third-party funding and contributions from the private sector.
+NCCRs run for a maximum of 12 years and receive between CHF 4 and 5 million in funding annually from the federal government.
+In addition, there are contributions from the higher education institutions involved, competitive third-party funding and contributions from the private sector.

-Since being launched in 2001, the NCCRs have become an important federal government funding instrument for basic research.
-The federal government has launched a total of 42 NCCRs over the course of 5 series.
+Since their launch in 2001, the NCCRs have become an important federal government funding instrument for basic research.
+The federal government has launched a total of 42 NCCRs over the course of five series.

 External funding (2001–2019) CHF 273 million